 Based on the aggregated intelligence of 180,000-plus investors participating in Motley Fool CAPS, the Fool's free investing community, Mexican cement giant Cemex (NYS: CX) has earned a respected four-star ranking.

 With that in mind, let's take a closer look at Cemex's business and see what CAPS investors are saying about the stock right now.

 Chairman/CEO Lorenzo Zambrano

-On CAPS, 96.5% of the 4,064 members who have rated Cemex believe the stock will outperform the S&P 500 going forward.
-These bulls include dixonnmex and fellow Fool Sean Williams (TMFUltraLong), the 12th-ranked member in all of CAPS.
+On CAPS, 96% of the 3,953 members who have rated Cemex believe the stock will outperform the S&P 500 going forward.

 Cemex is handling its debt in a timely and efficient manner.
 Its recent offering of stock in Colombia will help unburden its debt.
 Cemex continues to offer incentive dividends in the form of stock, allowing the company to keep its cash to reinvest in itself.
 Once the German court rules in favor of the bailouts, Cemex will recover business lost in the hardest hit European markets as they begin to rebuild infrastructure. ...
 Short-term boost will come from recent contract to provide cement for a [60,000 cubic yard] wind farm in Texas.

 If you want market-thumping returns, you need to put together the best portfolio you can.
 Owning exceptional stocks is a surefire way to secure your financial future.
 Of course, despite a strong four-star rating, Cemex may not be your top choice.

 We've found another stock we are incredibly excited about -- excited enough to dub it "The Motley Fool's Top Stock for 2012."
 We have compiled a special free report for investors to uncover this stock today.
 The report is 100% free, but it won't be here forever, so click here to access it now.